-The Department of Teacher Education, in collaboration with programs in the College of Sciences and Technology and College of Liberal Arts and Social Sciences, prepares students to become eligible for Georgia certification through Bachelor of Science in Education (BSED) programs in the following areas: Middle Grades Education (4-8) with concentration areas in Mathematics, Science, English/Language Arts, or Social Studies (students must select two); Secondary Education (6-12) with concentrations in Biology Education and Mathematics Education; and Engineering and Technology Education (6-12).
+The Department of Teacher Education prepares students to become eligible for Georgia certification through Bachelor of Science in Education (BSED) programs in the following areas: Middle Grades Education (4-8) with concentration areas in Mathematics, Science, English/Language Arts, or Social Studies (students must select two); Secondary Education (6-12) with concentrations in Biology Education and Mathematics Education; and Engineering and Technology Education (P-12).
+Also, the Department of Teacher Education, in collaboration with the College of Liberal Arts and Social Sciences prepares students to become eligible for Georgia certification through the Bachelor of Fine Arts (BFA) in Visual and Performing Arts with concentrations in Music Education (P-12).
 The Department provides course-based field experiences that culminate in a full-year experience with a practicum at a school site followed by student teaching.
 Under the guidance of a cooperating teacher and university supervisor, students integrate theory with practice in a school setting relevant to the certification area.
 All teacher certification programs are accredited by the Georgia Professional Standards Commission (GaPSC).
 Graduates who meet all certification requirements are eligible to apply to the GaPSC to become Georgia certified teachers.

 There is also a post-baccalaureate option for students with bachelor's degrees to add on teacher certification after graduation.
-Students who would like to determine eligibility for the post-baccalaureate program should contact the chair of the Department of Teacher Education.
-Students with bachelor's degrees in a STEM field who wish to pursue teacher certification at the post-baccalaureate level may be eligible for the Noyce Scholarship.
-Students should see the Noyce program coordinator and consult with the department chair.
-Note that the Noyce Scholarship funding is only available at the post-baccalaureate level.
+Students who would like to determine eligibility for the post-baccalaureate program should contact the Department of Teacher Education.

 The Interdisciplinary Studies Program leading to the Bachelor of Interdisciplinary Studies (BIDS) degree offers learning in a broad range of subject areas across the colleges and majors in the university.
-Students complete the general education and core courses in a science or non-science track and may choose to design the BIDS program of studies following a multidisciplinary studies or an educational studies concentration.
-Students in the educational studies concentration typically complete Area F education courses and then select from education or educational studies courses.
-Students interested in interdisciplinary studies and concentration options should work with their advisor and consult with the BIDS program coordinator to map out a program of study.
+Students complete the general education and core courses in a science or non-science track and may choose to design the BIDS program of studies following an Interdisciplinary, Multidisciplinary Studies or an Educational Studies concentration.
+Students in the Educational Studies concentration typically complete Area F education courses and then select from education or educational studies courses.
+Students interested in Interdisciplinary Studies and concentration options should work with their advisor and consult with the BIDS program coordinator to map out a program of study.